 When the TMJs are not properly aligned, negative effects can be widespread throughout the body.
 However, the condition is treatable.

-At Cosmetic Dentistry of New Mexico in Albuquerque, NM, Dr. Byron Wall has state-of-the-art tools, technology, and training to treat TMJ disorder and prevent TMJ health risks.
+At Cosmetic Dentistry of New Mexico in Albuquerque, NM, our team has state-of-the-art tools, technology, and training to treat TMJ disorder and prevent TMJ health risks.

 Here are four health hazards that may arise if TMJ disorders are left untreated: